-ICTBroadcast supports multiple types of communication software.
-It uses open-source Asterisk PBX for Fax and Voice Broadcasting, and open-source Kannel gateway for SMS messaging.
+ICTBroadcast is all in one unified communications dialer, predictive dialer, progressive dialer, power dialer, and auto-dialer software and it is developed over open-source Asterisk communication engine and other open-source projects, It uses open-source Asterisk PBX for Fax and Voice Broadcasting and open-source Kannel gateway for SMS messaging.
 Learn more about ICTBroadcast

 Asterisk is a software implementation of a telephone private branch exchange (PBX).
 It was created in 1999 by Mark Spencer of Digium.
 Like any PBX, it allows attached telephones to make calls to one another, and to connect to other telephone services including the public switched telephone network (PSTN) and Voice over Internet Protocol (VoIP) services.

 Its name comes from the asterisk symbol, “*”.
-Programmers used "*" character to show any possible combination of characters when capturing patterns.
+Programmers used “*” characters to show any possible combination of characters when capturing patterns.
 Most widely used for wildcard ‘*’ in Unix/Linux.
 This is a notation used for flexibility.
-Hence, we also strive to achieve that flexibility in ICTBroadcast as an Auto Dialer that is scalable, flexible, robust, simple and easy to integrate with any third party application by using REST APIs.
+Hence, we also strive to achieve that flexibility in ICTBroadcast as an Auto Dialer that is scalable, flexible, robust, simple, and easy to integrate with any third-party application by using REST APIs.